-The purpose of this program is to provide essential education and training programs for Federal, state and local agency professionals and for elected officials and the general public concerning the deployment of Intelligent Transportation Systems.
+The purpose of this program is to provide essential education and training programs for Federal, State and local agency professionals and for elected officials and the general public concerning the deployment of Intelligent Transportation Systems.
 The activities are multimodal and multilevel in nature, incorporating awareness programs, technical training, and education programs at the undergraduate and graduate levels.
-By the year 2000, it is anticipated that elected officials and the general public will understand the value and applications of ITS components, and that there will be sufficient numbers of trained U.S. DOT, state and local ITS professionals in place.
-It is also anticipated that sufficient numbers of trained professionals will be entering the work force and that comprehensive, multi-disciplinary programs will be in place.
+By the end of the year 2000, it is anticipated that as part of the first phase of this essential effort elected officials and the general public will understand the value and applications of ITS components, and that there will be sufficient numbers of trained U.S. DOT, State and local ITS professionals in place.
+It is also anticipated that additional trained professionals will be entering the work force and that comprehensive, multi-disciplinary programs will be in place.